-For my research design classes, I have started collecting links to articles related to broad issues in social science research.
+For my social research design and methods classes, I have started collecting links to articles related to broad issues in social science research.
 Some of these are actual studies, while some are opinion pieces, discussions, explications, or long-winded rants.
-I am adding material as I come across it, somewhat haphazardly.
+I add material as I come across it, somewhat haphazardly.

 I welcome suggestions for additional material.

 - Monkey’s Uncle – Jame Holland Jones’ blog, focused on epidemiology, population, and human ecology, with a dash of anthropology, and general commentary on social science research.

 - Scatterplot – a sociology blog, with a variety of contributors